 Top Places to Celebrate Christmas in Asia

-- Singapore: Out of all the countries in the world, Singapore boasts the highest number of foreign residents.
-It’s no surprise that these expats throw Christmas parties and do some seasonal decorating.
-Although Singapore is predominantly ethnic Chinese, Christmas is still celebrated widely, albeit in a more secular manner.
-Malls will be decorated and vivd lights adorn the length of Orchard Road.
+- Singapore: Singapore boasts the highest number of foreign residents in the world.
+It’s no surprise that these expats host Christmas parties and do some seasonal decorating.
+Although Christianity isn't Singapore's primary religion, Christmas is still celebrated widely, albeit in a more secular manner.
+Malls will be decorated, and vivid lights adorn the length of Orchard Road.
 Christmas is also observed as a public holiday in neighboring Malaysia.

-- The Philippines: More than 80% of Filipinos claim to be Roman Catholic, making the Philippines one of two predominantly Christian countries in Asia (East Timor is the other).
-Christmas is celebrated throughout the country, aside from regions such as Mindanao where Islam is the predominant faith.
+- The Philippines: More than 90 percent of Filipinos claim to be Roman Catholic, making the Philippines one of two predominantly Christian countries in Southeast Asia (East Timor is the other).
+Christmas is celebrated publicly throughout the country, aside from a handful of places where where Islam is the predominant faith.
 As for the rest of the country, a strong emphasis on religion can be seen during the Christmas holiday.
 You’ll even hear Christmas songs being played in October as the country gears up for one of its favorite holidays!

-- Hong Kong: Until the handover to China in 1997, Hong Kong was occupied as a British colony since the 1800s.
-The Western influence is felt throughout, especially at Christmas.
-Large, public trees will be lit and many of the skyscrapers display Christmas light shows in efforts to outdo each other.
+- Hong Kong: Even after the handover to China in 1997, Western influence is still apparent in Hong Kong.
+Large Christmas trees will be lit in public squares, and many of the skyscrapers display Christmas light shows in efforts to outdo each other.
 Christmas is a public holiday in Hong Kong.

 Christmas in Japan

-Although less than 1% of Japanese claim the be Christian, the Christmas holiday is still observed.
+Although less than 2 percent of Japanese claim to be Christian and December 25 is not a public holiday, the Christmas season is still observed with enthusiasm—particularly Christmas Eve.
 Gift exchanges take place between couples and companies; corporate offices are sometimes decorated for the occasion.
-Parties with Christmas themes often lead up to the big Shogatsu New Year celebration.
-Adding to the excitement, the Emperor's Birthday is celebrated on December 23 in Japan.

 Christmas in India